A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Experiments

 \subsubsection{Quantitative Evaluation}

 Quantitative comparison results listed in Table \ref{tab:addlabel} show that our method achieves comparable results on the \emph{TNO} dataset.
-From Table \ref{tab:addlabel} we can see that our method MDA achieves the largest average value in VIF, SCD, CC and $ Q^{AB/F} $, and obtain comparable statistics value on EN, MSE and AG.
-For EN and SD, images with higher contrast usually achieve better performance in these two metrics, such as DRF.
+From Table \ref{tab:addlabel} we can see that our method MDA achieves the largest average value in SCD, CC and SD, and obtain comparable statistics values on EN, VIF, MSE, AG and $ Q^{AB/F} $.
+For EN and SD, images with higher contrast usually achieve better performance, such as RFN-Nest and GANMcC hihglight the human in the fourth and fifth columns.
 However, our MDA expects to preserve pixel intensity and texture detail simultaneously, and its results retain comparable contrast while achieving more realistic edges, which satisfy human visual perception better.
-SCD, CC and $ Q^{AB/F} $ show that our results maintain rich edge information transferred from the input image pair.
+SCD, CC and AG show that our results maintain rich edge information transferred from the input image pair.
 These eight statistics values demonstrate that our results preserve the largest amount of complementary information transferred from the input image pairs with fewer artifacts, which satisfies the human visual system.